bbertka/openai-gpt-review-analyzer/README.md

 **Machine Learning Models:** Custom machine learning models trained on domain-specific datasets can outperform general-purpose libraries like TextBlob, especially when tailored to the nuances of product reviews in specific categories.

+## Implementation Overview

+- **Flask Application (`routes.py`)**: Serves as the entry point for the application, handling HTTP requests and triggering Temporal workflows.
+- **Temporal Workflow (`main.py`)**: Orchestrates the review scraping and analysis tasks, ensuring reliable execution and fault tolerance.
+- **Scraper Activity (`scrape.py`)**: Scrapes review data from Amazon product pages and stores it in Redis.
+- **Analysis Activity (`analyze.py`)**: Analyzes the scraped review data to determine overall sentiment.
+- **Configuration (`config.py`)**: Manages environment variables and application configuration settings.
+- **Redis** Acts as a temporary data store for the scraped reviews, facilitating distributed processing.

+### Key Features

+- Scalable review scraping and analysis.
+- Fault-tolerant workflow execution with Temporal.
+- Simple HTTP interface for triggering analysis jobs.
+- Configurable for different Amazon products.

 ## Getting Started